ranjithayandrapati/Mikasa-VoiceBot/README.md

    - Mikasa VoiceBot will recognize your command, process it, and respond.

 3. **Example commands:**
-   - "What time is it?"
+   - "What is the best Anime to watch ?"
-   - "Tell me a joke."
+   - "Give me Top 10 Anime movies list to watch in 2025/2026 ?"
    - "What's the weather like?"
-   - "Open YouTube."

 ---

 ## Configuration